Where Have All the Black Men Gone?

-Communities where large numbers of black men appear to have vanished aren’t confined to a few regions, but found in states throughout the country.
+Communities where large numbers of black men appear to have vanished aren’t confined to a few regions, and are found in states throughout the country.
 And disparities aren’t present just in isolated enclaves, but in many cases span entire small cities.
 Among these are Calumet City, Ill., and Douglasville, Ga., two suburban jurisdictions with sizable black populations, where there are about two-thirds as many black men as women.

 The single biggest driver behind the absence of many black men is mass incarceration.
 A few academics have held up ratios of black men to women as a proxy for incarceration.
 Despite recent declines in prison populations, disparities remain massive.
 African-American males are imprisoned in state and federal facilities at six times the rate of white men, and about 25 times that of black women, according to figures from the Bureau of Justice Statistics.

 Black men, underrepresented in the overwhelming majority of neighborhoods, are instead heavily concentrated in relatively few places, and those tend to be home to prisons.
 We identified 79 such Census tracts with more than twice as many black men as women.